mikko-ahonen/springfield-demo/onboarding.md

    - Connecting to Wi-Fi
    - Remote access/VPN setup
    - Password reset procedures
-   - IT help desk contact information (helpdesk@springfield.gov or extension 5000)
+   - IT help desk contact information (helpdesk@springfieldmunicipality.com or extension 5000)
 10. Schedule comprehensive IT orientation for Day 2 or 3
 11. Add employee phone extension to municipal directory